Love fudgy brownies and you don’t happen to have any unsweetened chocolate on hand? Don’t worry, because you can make cocoa powder brownies instead!

 - kosher salt: counteracts any bitterness from the cocoa and molasses and brings all the flavors into focus.
 You can substitute with fine salt, but reduce the amount by about 1/3.

 - Dutch process cocoa powder: provides the deep, chocolatey flavor we want in a good brownie.
-You may also use American cocoa powder, but in that case, you may want to add 1/4 teaspoon baking soda to counteract all the acidity
+You may also use American cocoa powder or a mixture of the two

 - melted butter: Often in making cakes, we cream the butter and sugar together (See: the creaming method).
 This provides some leavening.
 With melted butter, we won’t get any leavening.
 What we will get is lots of delicious fat to carry deep chocolate flavor.
 Creaming leads to cakey brownies, so using melted butter keeps things nice and gooey-fudgy, which is what we want